Skip to content

 20. What does a realistic 90-day automation plan look like?

-If you haven't already, audit your current missed call rate and no-show percentage this week.
+The biggest trap in dental practice automation is trying to answer every question before acting on any of them.
+For most owners, the starting point is the same: stop the bleeding on missed calls and no-shows before optimizing anything else.
+Every marketing dollar is worth more when operations can actually capture and retain the patients those campaigns produce.
+Audit your current missed call rate and no-show percentage this week.
 Those two numbers tell you whether you need AI yesterday or whether you have time to plan.
 Most owners who run the numbers wish they'd started sooner.

 Book a free demo and see AI phone answering, automated reminders, recall outreach, and marketing tools in one platform.